 Stop Submitting Resumes

-Instead, start by making a list of everyone you know who you feel comfortable reaching out to and send them a brief, personalized email with what you are up to now, the description you've created of your ideal next step, the exact country or city where you are looking for work, and a polite request for any ideas or introductions that could help.
+Alternatively, start making a list of everyone you know who you feel comfortable reaching out to and send them a brief, personalized email with what you are up to now, the description you've created of your ideal next step, the exact country or city where you are looking for work, and a polite request for any ideas or introductions that could help.
 Don't forget to ask how their work and personal life is going, as well.

-This process allows you to inform friends, family members, former colleagues or mentors about your interests and secure relevant leads.
-Even if nothing comes out of the email exchange, you still had an excuse to say “hello” and check-in with that person.
+This process allows you to inform friends, family members, former colleagues, or mentors about your interests and secure relevant leads.
+Even if nothing comes out of the email exchange, you still had an excuse to say “hello” and check in with that person.